jlapeyre/release_howto/README.md

 At this point, the CD pipelines and `qiskit-bot` take over (look in the “Actions” tab, and follow the links to Azure to see), and will handle building and deploying all the (many) wheels to PyPI.
-It will also generate a “release” on GitHub, and populate it based on the “Changelog: X” labels on all the PRs merged since the last release.  `qiskit-bot` will also open a PR on the metapackage repo ([see an example here](https://github.com/Qiskit/qiskit/pull/1640)) to bump the version information there.
+It will also generate a “release” on GitHub, and populate it based on the “Changelog: X” labels on all the PRs merged since the last release.

+### Releasing the Qiskit metapackage

+When releasing qiskit-terra, `qiskit-bot` will also open a PR on the metapackage repo ([see an example here](https://github.com/Qiskit/qiskit/pull/1640)) to bump the version information there.
 It will immediately fail CI, and can’t pass until the wheels are deployed to PyPI - don’t worry about it.
 We have to do things a bit more manually here, because we haven’t automated these